 “My Dear Angel, What I have been dreading has come to pass.
 His Excellency General George Washington by order of Congress has appointed me to command of the Southern Army.
 God bless you my love and support your spirits.
 I am yours.” ~Nathanael to Caty, October 1780

-He adapted quickly to the breakdown of civil authority in the south.
-A large part of the population was poor.
-A civil war raged between loyalists and Patriots.
-Malaria was rampant.
-Before taking command from Gates, he studied maps and ordered a survey of the nearby rivers so he could understand the geography.
+• Before taking command from Gates, he studied maps and ordered a survey of the nearby rivers so he could understand the geography.

-The circumstances forced him to embrace partisan strategy.
-He reached out to militia generals Francis Marion, Thomas Sumter and Andrew Pickens operating in South Carolina.
-Cornwallis’ principal force of 4,000 was posted at Winnsborough, South Carolina 70 miles south.
-What was a general with a new independent command, to do?
+What was a Continental general with a new independent command, to do?
 Ignore every military doctrine that warned of the dangers of dividing an army in the face of a superior foe.

 He detached General Daniel Morgan to march to northwest South Carolina.
 Nathanael led the remainder of his little army to Cheraw.
 Cornwallis ordered cavalry Colonel Banastre Tarleton to rid the countryside of Morgan.
 Morgan prepared for the inevitable battle at a place called the Cowpens.
 On the pastures, he formed his men into three lines.
-On the morning of January 17, 1781, Morgan shouted “Boys get up, Banny is coming.”
+On the morning of January 17, 1781, Morgan shouted “Boys get up, Benny is coming.”
 They deployed, fired one shot, and then retired so the next line could step up.
 The British infantry and cavalry broke.
 Tarleton fled.

 Cornwallis lost 1,000 men at Cowpens.
 Furious, he went after Morgan.
 Nathanael ordered his wing to march to Salisbury, North Carolina.
 With a small contingent of guard, he set out through 300 miles of perilous loyalist country to support Morgan where they began a retreat toward Salisbury.